dlyubimov/ecoadapters/README.md

 * inline protobuf message parsing in Pig (obviously, very useful as lazy parsing technique when optimizing for performance)
 * read hadoop sequence files with protobuf messags using hive
+* inline reading of an hbase value as bytes or protobuf message from hbase (HBaseGet)
 * misc

 Mainly, it enables projection of attributes, nesting of messages and mapping